Last updated on September 22, 2025

 1031 Exchange for Foreign Property

-• A property located in the United States can be exchanged for another property within the United States.
+• Exchanges within the United States: A property located in the United States can be exchanged for another property within the U.S.

-Investors have the option to utilize a 1031 exchange to defer capital gains tax on the sale of real estate in a foreign country.
-However, this choice introduces additional complexities for investors who already own foreign properties.
+Investors can use a 1031 exchange to defer capital gains tax on the sale of real estate in a foreign country.
+This choice, however, introduces additional considerations for investors who already own foreign properties.
 In addition to the standard considerations for a 1031 exchange, such investors need to navigate additional challenges, including tax obligations in the foreign country and the process of converting currency from USD to the local currency.
 Furthermore, when conducting a 1031 exchange in an international context, the replacement property must also be situated in a foreign country.
 Hence, careful attention must be given to ensuring compliance with tax laws and regulations in both the investor’s home country and the foreign country involved in the exchange.

 To receive proper guidance on structuring a 1031 exchange and navigating the specific rules and requirements that apply to your situation, it is important to consult with a qualified New York City 1031 lawyer.
 Schedule a consultation with Sishodia PLLC today for assistance.